 “Although one may become more fit and flexible from doing yoga, that is not the goal of yoga, which is part of a complex spiritual system.
 Pranayama (breathing techniques) and the asanas (specific positions) are designed to enhance and induce meditative states in which one can transcend mental fluctuations and bypass rational thinking. […] Gradually, the body and mind are filled by the Atman (Pure or Supreme Universal Self) and “through the death of the body, as it were, is the resurrection of the Higher Self accomplished.”Fuller, J.F.C.
 Yoga for All, Bombay, India: D.B.
 Taraporevala Sons & Co.
 Private Ltd., 1993.
 Pg.
 51

 It doesn’t get much clearer than that.
 The Hinduism of yoga can’t be separated from the stretches because the stretches ARE Hinduism.
 It’s a practice of self-transcendence and self-deification; a state achieved only by emptying oneself of emotions, of “rational thinking”…of thinking in general.
 It isn’t stretching, it’s idolatry.
 It isn’t mindfulness, it’s mindlessness—one that leaves you susceptible to demonic influence.

-I can hear the retorts now (they’re the ones I used): “But what if we quote scripture instead of Hindu chants?”
+I can hear the retorts now: “But what if we quote scripture instead of Hindu chants?”
 “I’m just doing it for exercise, why does it matter if it’s Hinduism?”